Staff

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason To Believe is the empty tomb.
+JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the heroes of faith.

-The meaning of the empty tomb is a reason to believe in God’s good news.
+The heroes of faith testify to lives that were guided by the hand of God and give us a reason to believe in God’s good news.

 John Shirk